From Silos to Systems: Process-Oriented Hazard Analysis for AI Systems: Introduction

-Hazard analysis has a long-standing history in the field of safety engineering, and a track record of being an essential component of developing and deploying complex safety-critical technologies such as nuclear power plants and passenger planes.
+Hazard analysis has a long-standing history in the field of safety engineering, and a track record of being an essential component of developing and deploying complex safety-critical technologies such as nuclear power plants and passenger planes \cite{Carlson2012-iq, Knight2002-dy, Leveson2011-fo}.
 Yet, the \ac{AI} community has been slow at embracing the fundamental know-how and practices well established in safety engineering \cite{Carlson2012-iq, Knight2002-dy, Leveson2011-fo}.
-We specifically draw on the field of system safety, one of the most recent and significant developments in safety engineering.
-System safety emerged from the practice of safety engineering and the observation that safe systems cannot be achieved by merely analyzing technical components in isolation.
+We specifically draw on the field of system safety, one of the most recent and significant developments in safety engineering\cite{Leveson2004-jn}.
+System safety emerged from the observation that safe systems cannot be achieved by merely analyzing technical components in isolation.
 Instead, system safety emphasizes the necessity of considering the broader social and technological context.
 System safety frameworks provide the means of analyzing systems as a whole rather than conducting multiple, separate analyses of their composing sub-systems (e.g., \ac{ML} model, development team, user) \cite{Nabavi2023-ce, Leveson2017-di}.
-In this perspective, safety is analyzed as an \textit{emergent system property}, where the often ignored or forgotten impact that people, processes, and the environment can have on system safety is considered explicitly \cite{Leveson2011-fo,Leveson2004-jn}.